The Difference Between a 426 Street Hemi and a 426 Race Hemi

 This article will take a closer look at these differences including side-by-side photos.
 In addition, a few less obvious differences which didn’t affect performance but were necessary for the street engine.

-The following specifications were learned from my personal experience and research, Mopar engine manuals, books and articles.
+The following specifications I learned from my personal experience and research.
+For the past 37 years, I’ve read Mopar engine manuals, books and articles covering information on Hemi engines.

 The Differences Between the 426 Race Hemi Engines